- Underlying EBIT of NOK 3 147 million

 - 2018 global primary demand growth outlook of 4-5%, market moving towards deficit – increased market uncertainty following US tariffs, Rusal sanctions and Brazil situation

-"We maintain the view of a global primary demand outlook of 4-5%, expecting the market moving towards a deficit for primary aluminium in 2018," says President and CEO Svein Richard Brandtzæg.
+"We maintain the view of a global primary demand outlook of 4-5%, expecting the market moving towards a deficit for primary aluminum in 2018," says President and CEO Svein Richard Brandtzæg.

 The 50 percent production restriction at Alunorte and subsequent reduction of production at Paragominas during March had a negative impact on the results for Bauxite & Alumina in the first quarter.
 Underlying EBIT was similar to the first quarter of last year.
 The results were driven by higher realized alumina sales prices offset by higher raw material prices and reduced output at both plants.